rbind/njtierney.com/content/post/2020-10-15-assess-colour/index.md

 </div>

-That looks pretty good to me!
+We get much better separation between the colours, so I think I'd go with "Dark 3".

+What is really lovely about the `demoplot` function is that you can get a quick sense of what your selected palette might look like for a given type of plot, without needing to go to the hassle of putting it through your data.
+This quick iteration is really key, I think.

 End
 ===

 There is *always* more to talk about when it comes to colours, and this is just a short post on the topic - I've left a lot out of it, otherwise it wouldn't ever get finished!
 I do have an upcoming in depth blog post series I've been working on that explains the details of what colour blindness is, but it has been a work in progress for about a year.
+So, I figured I'd rather get this post out quickly and keep it brief.

-In the interim, if you'd like to learn more about colour blindness in the interim, I gave a talk at Monash Data Fluency about this earlier this year, entitled, "The Use of Colour in Graphics" [slides and materials are available here](https://github.com/njtierney/monash-colour-in-graphics), which also has some nice resources listed to learn more.
+If you'd like to learn more about colour blindness in graphics, I gave a talk at Monash Data Fluency about this earlier this year, entitled, "The Use of Colour in Graphics" [slides and materials are available here](https://github.com/njtierney/monash-colour-in-graphics), which also has some nice resources provided on where you can learn more.